azadeh-naderi/collaborative-ensemble-learning/experiments/Hybrid_Pairing_Experiments/Hybrid_Pairing.md

 ## A) Patience-Based Oracle Blocking

-To reduce negative Oracle gain during later training rounds, we introduced a patience-based Oracle blocking mechanism.
-After each Oracle-supervised update, the student’s validation accuracy gain is measured:
+To reduce negative Oracle gain in MWM pairing policies, we used a patience-based Oracle blocking mechanism.
+After each Oracle update, the student’s validation accuracy gain is measured:
 Δoracle = Acc(after) − Acc(before).
 If the Oracle gain is negative, a counter for that model is increased; otherwise, the counter is reset.
-Once a model reaches a predefined patience threshold (patience = 2), it is blocked from future Oracle pairings while still participating in peer-to-peer KD training.
+Once a model reaches a predefined patience threshold (patience = 2), that model is blocked from future Oracle pairings while still participating in peer-to-peer KD training.